Snapchat logo

 Users can share their location on the Snap Map, as well as see the location of any of their friends who also share their location.
 Location sharing is turned off by default, and users can hide their location (see Disable Snap Map Feature).

 My AI is a chatbot available in the app, powered by Open AI’s ChatGPT technology, which can be used to answer questions, make suggestions and send feedback.
 Snapchat recommends that you should always independently check answers provided by My AI and not share confidential or sensitive information.
+It is also important to be aware that AI chatbots may say things that are inaccurate or harmful.
+For more information about the risks of AI chatbots and companions for children and young people, see our online safety advisory.

 Website: snapchat.com